Edmund, second son of King Henry III

 1483 (9th April)

-Edward died at the Palace of Westminster.
+King Edward IV died at the Palace of Westminster.
 He was buried in St George’s Chapel in Windsor Castle.
 In accordance with Edward’s wishes, Richard became Lord High Protector.

 1483 (14th April)